Morant, Grizzlies beat Warriors in OT, advance to face Jazz

 TIP-INS

-Grizzlies: Dillon Brooks, a fourth-quarter key the past two games for the Grizzlies, finished 7 for 22 from the floor and missed all four of his 3-point tries for 14 points. … Valanciunas, who had 29 points and 16 rebounds Sunday, added nine points and 12 boards before taking a seat. … After a 6-for-25 day on 3-pointers Sunday, Memphis wound up 15 of 35 from long range.
+Grizzlies: The bench scored 40 points. … Brooks, a fourth-quarter key the past two games for the Grizzlies, finished 7 for 22 from the floor and missed all four of his 3-point tries for 14 points. … Valanciunas, who had 29 points and 16 rebounds Sunday, added nine points and 12 boards before taking a seat. … After a 6-for-25 day on 3-pointers Sunday, Memphis wound up 15 of 35 from long range.

-Warriors: The Warriors had won six straight home games after wrapping up the regular season with a 6-0 homestand. … Golden State won 10 of the last 12 at home in all.
+Warriors: Had won six straight home games after wrapping up the regular season with a 6-0 homestand. … Golden State won 10 of the last 12 at home in all.

 More AP NBA coverage: https://apnews.com/hub/NBA and https://twitter.com/AP_Sports